 Scope and Goals:

-The primary goal of the Mini-Grant program is to provide funding for system-wide contributions to instrumentation design, technology development, workshops, or other significant service activities that directly address the strategic and functional goals of UCO.
+The primary goal of the Mini-Grant program is to provide funding for instrumentation design, technology development, workshops, educational activities, or significant service activities that directly address the strategic and functional goals of UCO.
 Examples of activities that may be supported include (but are not limited to) the following:

 - Design of new or upgraded instrumentation and capabilities for Keck, TMT, or Lick